microchip-pic-avr-examples/pic16f13145-biphase-decoder-mplab-mcc/README.md

 ## How to Program the Curiosity Nano Board

-This chapter demonstrates how to use the MPLAB X IDE to program a PIC® device with an Example_Project.X.
+This chapter demonstrates how to use the MPLAB X IDE to program a PIC® device with an `Example_Project.X`.
 This is applicable to other projects.

 1. Connect the board to the PC.

-2. Open the Example_Project.X project in MPLAB X IDE.
+2. Open the `Example_Project.X` project in MPLAB X IDE.

-3. Set the Example_Project.X project as main project.
+3. Set the `Example_Project.X` project as main project.
     <br>Right click the project in the **Projects** tab and click **Set as Main Project**.
     <br><img src="images/Program_Set_as_Main_Project.png" width="600">

-4. Clean and build the Example_Project.X project.
+4. Clean and build the `Example_Project.X` project.
-    <br>Right click the **Example_Project.X** project and select **Clean and Build**.
+    <br>Right click the `Example_Project.X` project and select **Clean and Build**.
     <br><img src="images/Program_Clean_and_Build.png" width="600">

 5. Select **PICxxxxx Curiosity Nano** in the Connected Hardware Tool section of the project settings: